MisturaDev/Multi-App/README.md

 - Front-end development (HTML, CSS, JavaScript)
 - Building responsive and structured user interfaces
 - Integration of a working contact system using Formspree

+## Acknowledgement

+This project was developed as part of a Bincom Academy training assignment.
+Special thanks to the Bincom team for the learning experience.

 ## Developer